arwinlashawn/opencv_projects/README.md

 > *Detects your yawn and returns yawn tally on screen*

 ### Issues
-1. Many false positives i.e. yamn tally goes up even when you don't open your mouth at all
+1. Many false positives i.e. yawn tally goes up even when you don't open your mouth at all

 ---